 Free version available then pricing starts at $12/month.

 Agile is a bit different compared to some of the other CRM tools in that it offers some of the big business features like custom appointments, drag-to-drop, marketing automation, reports, and more.
 The software also allows for widgets, multiple plugins, the ability to have API powered integrations and more customizations.
+There are also some functionality outside of basic CRM functionality.
+Such as, pop up builders and customer service abilities.
 Some of the features are only included in the paid packages.

 Free version available then pricing starts at $14.99/user/month.